MayNiklas/docker-csgo-server/README.md

 Since I haven't found a CS GO container I liked, I wrote my own.

-Since the install is really big, you have to build the container on your host’s system.
-The install is stored within the container instead of the temporary Volume.
+Since the install is really big, the Container just contains the instructions to download and install the game.
+The install is stored within a mounted volume instead of a temporary one.
 This has the advantage of the game not redownloading every time you restart the container or change a parameter.

-Starting the container takes around 2 minutes: I included a chmod -R command for the whole install in the entrypoint file.
-This way, the container can be listed under a UID / GUI of your choice, which will be helpful for resource management on your host’s server.
+The first time you star the container the game is getting installed and starts afterwards.
+Afterwards, it just starts the allready installed game.

 Feel free to fork the repository and change it to your liking.